Public Safety

 Key Priorities

-With the input and guidance of Bay Area Council Board and Executive Committee leadership, as well as Public Safety Committee Co-Chairs and members, the Council is prioritizing a robust set of public safety goals for 2025, including but not limited to:
+With the input and guidance of Bay Area Council Board and Executive Committee leadership, as well as Public Safety Committee Co-Chairs and members, the Council is prioritizing a robust set of public safety goals, including but not limited to:

-- Improve safety and conditions in Oakland through a targeted, coordinated campaign that aligns efforts in both the private and public sectors in our shared goal to ensure a safe and prosperous future for Oakland and the East Bay
+• Improve safety and conditions in Oakland through a targeted, coordinated campaign that aligns efforts in both the private and public sectors in our shared goal to ensure a safe and prosperous future for Oakland and the East Bay, including continuing to aid with police recruitment and retention

-- Guarantee more security presence and quicker emergency response times throughout the Bay Area by supporting public safety agencies to fill unprecedented vacancies with local, diverse hires through a regionwide sworn office recruitment and perception campaign
+• Help to increase security presence and quicker emergency response times throughout the Bay Area by supporting public safety agencies to fill unprecedented vacancies with local, diverse hires in partnership with the Bay Area Council’s Workforce Development team

 Recent Progress

-- Published a Bay Area Council report that clearly ties Oakland’s crime crisis to its economic crisis, “Making Oakland Safe and its Economy Strong: A Vision for Lasting Change,” which yields ten recommendations to improve safety and the economy in Oakland
+• Published landmark report, “Making Oakland Safe and its Economy Strong: A Vision for Lasting Change,” which ties Oakland’s crime crisis to its economic crisis and yields ten recommendations to improve the safety and vibrancy of Oakland

-- Successfully advocated for the expeditious deployment of BART next generation fare gates, which are ahead of schedule to be completed well before the December 2025 deadline
+• Successfully advocated for the expeditious deployment of BART next generation fare gates at all 50 stations, which were completed in 2025 ahead of schedule

-- Passed California Proposition 36 on the November 2024 ballot, which allows for stronger enforcement tools for many retail theft and hard drug related crimes, and importantly allows for mandated treatment for repeat hard drug possession
+• Passed California Proposition 36 on the November 2024 ballot, which allows for stronger enforcement tools for many retail theft and hard drug-related crimes, and importantly allows for mandated treatment for individuals struggling with addiction

-- Passed SB 905 (Wiener), which makes crimes related to vehicle break-ins easier to prosecute
+• Passed SB 905 (Wiener, 2024), which makes crimes related to vehicle break-ins easier to prosecute

-- Killed AB 819 (Bryan), which would have decriminalized fare evasion
+• Killed AB 819 (Bryan, 2024), which, if it had passed, would have decriminalized fare evasion

 A Closer Look: Transit Safety